Valley Railroad (Connecticut): Valley Railroad Company (Present Day Company)

-The Valley Line was abandoned on March of 1968, by the New York, New Haven and Hartford Railroad several months before merging into Penn Central.
-Penn Central had the Valley Line put up for abandonment.
+The Valley Line was abandoned in March 1968, by the New York, New Haven and Hartford Railroad several months before merging into Penn Central in 1969.
+Penn Central had the Valley Line put up for abandonment on August 15, 1969.
 The Valley Line was saved by the Connecticut Valley Railroad Association (CVRA, later becoming Railroad Museum of New England) due to concerns of the abandoned branch line being torn up by the Penn Central.
 The Connecticut Valley Railroad Association, the Empire State Railway Museum, and private investors created today's for-profit Valley Railroad, obtaining a charter from the Connecticut State Legislature.
-The State of Connecticut took ownership of the line from the Penn Central, and designated the Valley line as a linear State Park.
-It reopened on July 29, 1971, with ESRM's 103 being the first locomotive to run on the current Valley Railroad with a train running between Essex and Deep River, 100 years to the day of the first train on the original line.

-The train was later expanded to Chester in the late 1970s and expanded as north as Haddam in later years.
+The State of Connecticut took ownership of the line from the Penn Central on June 1, 1970, and designated the Valley line as a linear State Park.
+It reopened on July 29, 1971, with ESRM's No. 103 being the first locomotive to run on the current Valley Railroad with a train running between Essex and Deep River, 100 years to the day of the first train on the original line.
+The train was later expanded to Chester in the late 1970s and expanded as far north as Haddam in later years.

 Seasonally, trains connect with a steam riverboat at Deep River, which offers rides along the Connecticut River.